alepulver/my-thesis/README.md

 ### TODO

-- Restrict db access
 - Allow viewing results graphically (toDataURL)
 - Display result summary online with d3/vega/etc
 - Add password or token to /reports
 - Post to external URL and log any upload failures
-- Add javascript to disallow advancing the stage until data is saved, or closing window

 #### Ideas